alvercau/dsp/03-command_line.md

 > ```
 > find . -name *.txt
 > ```
 > This command finds all .txt files in the current directory, and this list can be very long.
-If you want to remove all these .txt files, you can feed the output of `find` to `xargs`,which will split it up in smaller lists and feed it to the command specified to its rigth, in the case of removal, `rm`:
+If you want to remove all these .txt files, you can feed the output of `find` to `xargs`,which will split it up in smaller lists and feed it to the command specified to its right, in the case of removal, `rm`:
 > ```
 > find. -name *.txt | xargs rm
 > ```